 DNSSEC and DoH are not enough

-There are some DNS security enhancements in place already.
+PDNS is just one part—albeit a very crucial part—of overall DNS security best practices.
+Indeed, there are other DNS security enhancements in place already.
 DNSSEC uses cryptography to provide authentication and integrity for DNS queries.
 And DNS over Transport Layer Security (DoT) and DNS over HTTPS (DoH) mask human-readable client DNS queries and responses to promote privacy.

 However, none of these address the compromise of DNS infrastructure or malicious DNS activity.
 (And in the case of DNS over HTTPS, it can actually significantly lower your detection capabilities by hiding DNS-based threats.)